2.1 – Dual View

 Base Currency / Quotation Currency = Value

-In other words, this format tells us, how many units of quotation currency one can buy for 1 unit of base currency.
+In other words, this format tells us how many units of quotation currency one can buy for 1 unit of the base currency.

 If you buy a currency pair, clearly it implies that you expect the value of the pair to go up.
 Consider this example – USD INR = 65, one would buy the pair, hoping for the price of the pair to hit 68.

-Now if the price of the pair is expected to increase, then it implies that going forward 1 unit of base currency can buy more units of quotation currency i.e. 1 USD to buy more INR.
+Now if the price of the pair is expected to increase, then it implies that in the future 1 unit of base currency can buy more units of quotation currency, i.e. 1 USD to buy more INR.

-Similarly if you sell the USD INR pair, it implies that you anticipate the Base Currency to buy lesser amount of quotation currency.
+Similarly, if you sell the USD INR pair, it implies that you anticipate the Base Currency to buy a lesser amount of quotation currency.
 This translates to you being bearish on base currency and bullish on the quotation currency.

 Given this, “strengthening/weakening of a currency” refers to the following situations –

-Note that strengthening and weakening of a currency is equivalent to a currency appreciating and depreciating.
+Note that strengthening and weakening of a currency are equivalent to a currency appreciating and depreciating.
 These terminologies are often used interchangeably.

 Have a look at the image below –